The HBS Interview – Two Real Life Experiences

 HBS Interview Experience #2 – Former Client, In His Own Words

-I showed up a few hours early, signed in, and grabbed a coffee and breakfast (which I was too nervous to eat).
-I went through my whole application online and my resume on my laptop as I had heard that anything is fair game at HBS vs. just the resume as with some other schools.
+There, only the resume is fair game.
 Once I felt confident, I went to the pre-interview room and immediately started talking to my fellow interviewees, which really helped me relax and get a better feel for my fit for the school.
-Then, 15 minutes before our interview time slot, a Taylor Swift song came on, which was the signal for a smaller group of us to head upstairs to the interview rooms.
-Once up there, I immediately made myself a cup of chamomile tea.
-I was the only one.
-Then, we all started chatting again until we each got called in for our interviews.
+Then, 15 minutes before our interview time slot, a Taylor Swift song came on.
+This served as the signal.
+A smaller group of us headed upstairs to the interview rooms.

 Then, she ended with “is there anything else we didn’t touch on?”
 Rather than use this prompt to ask a question, I used this to tell her “why HBS”, since that did not come up in the application or interview, but I thought I had a few unique reasons to justify my fit and I wanted to show how much time and research I had dedicated to learning everything about the program.